pkumar-cloud/kubernetes-istio-tp/resources-commands/kubernetes-istio.md

 # 3. create the ingress, we separate blue and yellow ingress, despite both on same host. because we will have different configuration for each.
 kubectl apply -f ingress-combination-ingress.yml

-Use Postman -> Ingress - Combination #Run the Blue (with 50 request, would fail as restrited to receive 30 requests) & Yellow API (will redirect to Goodle.
+Use Postman -> Ingress - Combination #Run the Blue API (with 50 request, would fail as restrited to receive 30 requests) & Yellow API (will redirect to Goodle.
 Allow Automatic redirection in Postman settings).

 # 4. Tunneling
 # Access via localhost/grafana    localhost/prometheus
 minikube tunnel

-# 5. Apply nginx config for request / response custom header
+# 5. Apply nginx config for adding custom request / response headers.
+To do this, we need to define configmap containing the headers.
-kubectl apply -f ingress-combination-nginx-configmap-headers.yml kubectl apply -f ingress-combination-nginx-configmap-config.yml
+kubectl apply -f ingress-combination-nginx-configmap-headers.yml kubectl apply -f ingress-combination-nginx-configmap-config.yml # Confifure nginx controller using created request/response config maps.

-# 6. restart nginx
+# 6. restart nginx controller to get the request/response headres added, as there is limitation in nginx that added headers will not be automatically effective.
-kubectl rollout restart deployment -n ingress-nginx my-ingress-nginx-controller
+kubectl get deploy -n ingress-nginx kubectl rollout restart deployment -n ingress-nginx my-ingress-nginx-controller #Will create new pod with updated configuration, and terminate old one. kubectl get pod -n ingress-nginx
+Use Postman -> Ingress - Combination #Run the Blue API, will see TWO new added request/response headres

+#Delete later -------
 # Monitoring - 1.
 Enable metrics server
 minikube addons enable metrics-server